-30. CAPITAL MANAGEMENT
+34. CAPITAL MANAGEMENT

-The Group's objective when managing capital is to maintain a strong capital base and safeguard the Group's ability to continue as a going concern, so as to maintain investor, creditor and market confidence and to sustain future development of the business.
+The Group's and the Company's objective when managing capital is to maintain a strong capital base and safeguard the Group's and the Company's ability to continue as a going concern, so as to maintain investor, creditor and market confidence and to sustain future development of the business.

-The Group sets the amount of capital in proportion to its overall financing structure, that are equity and financial liabilities.
-The Group manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
-In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends pay to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debts.
+The Group and the Company set the amount of capital in proportion to their overall financing structure, that are equity and financial liabilities.
+The Group and the Company manage the capital structure and make adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
+In order to maintain or adjust the capital structure, the Group and the Company may adjust the amount of dividends pay to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debts.

-There were no changes in the Group's approach to capital management during the financial year.
+There were no changes in the Group's and the Company's approach to capital management during the financial year.

-31. INTEREST IN JOINT OPERATION
+35. INTEREST IN JOINT OPERATION

-A wholly-owned subsidiary of the Company has a 50% interest in a joint operation, Samdo Smart Solar (M) Sdn.
-Bhd. ("SAMDO") with Mestron Engineering Sdn.
-Bhd.
+A wholly-owned subsidiary of the Company has a 50% interest in a joint operation, Samdo Smart Solar (M) Sdn Bhd ("SAMDO") with Mestron Engineering Sdn Bhd.
 The joint operation provides services of engineering, procurement, construction and commissioning of solar power systems for the telecommunication towers.

-32. SIGNIFICANT EVENTS DURING THE FINANCIAL YEAR
+36. SIGNIFICANT EVENTS DURING THE FINANCIAL YEAR